julien-michot/tinyopt/README.md

 Note that the current benchmarks are only for somewhat *small* problems, I expect the timings difference will reduce as the problem size (not residuals!) increases as Ceres-Solver has nice tricks that Tinyopt hasn't...just yet!

-## Dependencies

-We currently only depends on the amazing [Eigen](https://gitlab.com/libeigen/eigen) library, that's it!
-We're planning to support [Armadillo](https://arma.sourceforge.net/) as an alternative to Eigen, stay tuned!

 # Roadmap